midchildan/dotfiles/nixos/README.md

   # NOTE: Maybe use https://github.com/ryantm/agenix
   users.users.yorha2b.passwordFile = "/run/secrets/hashed-login-password";

+  system.stateVersion = "21.11";
 }
 ```

-Finally, its also possible to place host configuration in a separate repository
+Finally, it's also possible to place host configuration in a separate repository
 by creating a new Nix flake that takes this repository as input.
 See the
 [description in the `templates` directory](../templates) for more details.

 ## Custom Options

-This dotfiles introduces a few additional options for NixOS, as outlined below:
+This dotfiles introduces a few additional options for NixOS.
+Here's some of the
+interesting ones:

 <dl>
   <dt>dotfiles.profiles.desktop.enable</dt>